agouy/straf/inst/application/ui_files/doc.md

 <a id="raw-url" href="exampleSTRAFdiplo.txt" download="exampleSTRAFdiplo.txt" target="_blank">Download STRAF diploid example file.</a>

 <a id="raw-url" href="exampleSTRAFhaplo.txt" download="exampleSTRAFhaplo.txt" target="_blank">Download STRAF haploid example file.</a>

-It is also possible to use a format similar to the Genepopinput format, with both alleles (for diploid data) coded in one column, either with 2 or 3 digits.
-Note that in order to use this format, no point alleles should be present in the data set.
-Here is an example input file:

-<a id="raw-url" href="exampleGenepop.txt" download="exampleGenepop.txt" target="_blank">Download Genepop-like example file.</a>

 ### Using STRAF